 Anyone can get PrEP either free or at low cost.

 Call the STD Clinic at 503-988-3700 to make an appointment.
+We can see you in-person or by telemedicine.
 You can also get PrEP from your doctor or clinic.

 Paying for PrEP